 BACKGROUND

-Cluster headache (CH) is considered to be the most painful headache disorder.
+Cluster headache (CH) is considered the most painful primary headache disorder.
 In the episodic form (ECH), bouts of attacks alternate with periods of remission of varying duration.
 In the chronic form, such remissions are lacking or shorter than 1 month through at least 1 year [1].
 Because of the multiple daily attacks, social and economic consequences for patients are severe.
 CCH impairs daily functioning and reduces quality of life: 75% of patients report severe disability, 20% have suicidal tendencies, and 20% are unemployed or receive government disability compensation [2-4].
 A study of 179 patients in Germany concluded that mean annual direct and indirect costs were significant [5].

 Standard treatment includes verapamil and/or lithium as prophylactic therapy and oxygen or triptans (injectable or nasal) for acute attacks [6].
 Still, many CH patients are undertreated due to insufficient management or risk factors and side effects associated with established treatment options.
 Moreover, a subset of CH patients are refractory or have only limited benefit from standard medical treatments (see [7] for definition of refractory CH).
 New, promising treatment options have become available that may provide relief to these insufficiently treated patients.
 Among them, neuromodulation has become a viable clinical option thanks to technological advances.